sematext/docs/docs/monitoring/tag-support.md

 Below tag names are reserved by Sematext to be used for internal purposes or for future use.
 It is not recommended to use these tag names for custom tags.

-These tag names are used for internal purposes:
+These tag names are used for internal purposes.
+These are are automatically added by agent:

 | Tag Name  | Description  |
 |:--|:--|